NFTs, a Potential for DeFi Collateral?

-NFT stands for a non-fungible token, basically meaning one NFT cannot be changed for another NFT and each unique token has its own value.
+NFT stands for a non-fungible token.
+Basically, meaning one NFT is not changeable for another NFT and each unique token has its own value.
 (As opposed to a fungible token, like Bitcoin where one BTC equals another BTC).

 Crash course 2: What is collateral?

 Collateral refers to any asset that someone will offer as security to get a loan.
-It’s basically a pledge from the borrower to say that they’ll uphold paying back the loan and it is protection for the lender so that they won’t suffer major losses if the borrower can’t pay back the loan.
+It’s a pledge from the borrower to say that they’ll uphold paying back the loan.
+It is protection for the lender so that they won’t suffer major losses if the borrower can’t pay back the loan.

 Okay, you’re ready.
 Let’s take a deep dive:

 Traditionally, a valuable asset can be used as collateral in return for a loan or for credit.
-Typically an asset like a car, house, or land is used as a pledge but we also see authentic art collections used as collateral.
+Typically an asset like a car, house, or land is used as a pledge.
+We also see authentic art collections used as collateral.
 The key factor is that collateral requires something that has an esteemed value attached to it.